upperlinecode/CS-and-the-City-Curriculum/data/bias.md

 ## Case Study 3: Bias in Visualization

 Consider the three sets of data visualizations below.
-Each set represents the same information:
+Each pair represents the same information:

 | Visualization A | Visualization B |
 | :---: | :---: |